Mason Greenwood: Man Utd footballer further arrested over sex assault

 Greenwood, who made his debut for the club in March 2019, signed a four-year deal in February 2021 after rising through the ranks of the academy.

-Manchester United said on Sunday the club "did not condone violence of any kind" and had been made aware of the allegations but would make no further comment until the "facts have been established".
+On Sunday Manchester United said the club "did not condone violence of any kind" and had been made aware of the allegations but would make no further comment until the "facts have been established".

+In a further statement, the club said it "reiterates its strong condemnation of violence of any kind".

+"As previously communicated, Mason Greenwood will not train with, or play for, the club until further notice," a spokesman added.